 And now, thanks to the work of biologist Jeremy Cherfas, Vavilov’s journal is being gradually republished on the innovative and beautifully designed Vaviblog.

 It’s become rather fashionable recently to re-publish historical journals as blogs.
 Samuel Pepys has a blog, as does George Orwell.
 Even Russia is well served by this trend – a few weeks ago I reviewed a blog based on the diary of George C. Voegeli, a member of the American Expeditionary Force sent to Russia in the midst of its Civil War.

 But what sets Vaviblog apart from these other historical journal/blogs is the way that it uses modern web-technology to make its content more accessible.
-A perfect example of Vavilog’s thoroughly modern approach is the way it uses Google Maps to make it easy to access Vavilov’s journal entries in a geographical sequence, rather than the more traditional chronological sequence favoured by most blogs.
+A perfect example of Vavilog’s thoroughly modern approach is the way it uses Google Maps to make it easy to access Vavilov’s journal entries in a geographical sequence (Archive Link), rather than the more traditional chronological sequence favoured by most blogs.